MicrosoftDocs/connected-spaces/articles/known-issues.md

 ## When I connect a camera and configure a skill, screen items aren't rendering properly

-The minimum resolution required for Dynamics 365 Connected Spaces is 1024 x 1366.
+The minimum resolution required for Dynamics 365 Connected Spaces Preview is 1024 x 1366.
 If you use a device that has a lower resolution (for example, a mobile phone), screen items (scroll bars and buttons, for example) may not render properly.
 Apple iPad Pro devices have a screen resolution of 1024 x 1366.

 ## My company doesn't allow team members to sign up with a work email address